KohakuBlueleaf/LyCORIS/Demo.md

 ## Hadamard product vs Conventional
 We introduced LoRA finetuning with Hadamard Product representation from FedPara.
-And based on this [experiments](https://civitai.com/models/17336/roukin8-character-lohaloconfullckpt-8), LoHa with same size (and dim>2, or rank>4) can get definitely better result.
+And based on this [experiments](https://civitai.com/models/17336/roukin8-character-lohaloconfullckpt-8), LoHa with same size (and dim>2, or rank>4) can get better result in some situation.

 ![Image](https://i.imgur.com/l3P0TgM.jpg)